 The university currently offers over 70 undergraduate degrees and 13 graduate degrees, including licensure and certification programs.
 The school also offers 10 programs at the undergraduate and graduate level 100 percent online, including the school’s most popular program, the Master of Business Administration.
+Other popular programs are:

 The school takes research very seriously and believes that all students, regardless of whether they are undergraduates or graduates, should have the chance to participate in the growing research industry of their chosen field.
 The Undergraduate Research Program is one such avenue that allows undergraduates the chance to do just that: students receive a grant to work with a faculty member on a research project that they have designed themselves, which will result in a piece that may be published or can be used in a portfolio.